gsuuon/ad-llama/readme.md

 decode([7953]) === 'foo'
 ```

+`oneOf`, `consistsOf` try to figure out relevant tokens for the provided strings within the context of the currently inferring expression.

-`consistsOf` is for classes of characters - each sample in that expression generation will have the same token logits modified based on the given relevant tokens.
+`consistsOf` is for classes of characters - each sample will have the same token logits modified based on the given relevant tokens.
 So in `consistsOf(['a','b'])`, every sample will have tokens for 'a' and 'b' modified.

 `oneOf` is for strings - each sample has logits modified depending on the tokens which are still relevant given the already sampled tokens.
 For example, if we have `oneOf(['ranger', 'wizard'])` and we've already sampled 'w', the only next relevant tokens would be from 'izard'.
 If you want `oneOf` to stop at one of the choices, include the stop character (by default the next character after the expression), eg: `oneOf(['ranger"', 'wizard"'])`.